carisanc/Final-Project-Code-FIles/README.md

 Carolina Isabella Sánchez Cevallos · Jhony David Choez Lopez Escuela Superior Politécnica del Litoral (ESPOL)

 This repository contains all source code, simulation projects, configuration files, and validation evidence produced for the final project.
-The full written analysis (paper summary, technical critique, methodology, results, and discussion) is in **`Final_Review_Report.pdf`** at the repository root; this README covers only how to set up and run the code.
+The full written analysis (paper summary, technical critique, methodology, results, and discussion) is in **`FinalReport_G3.pdf`** at the repository root; this README covers only how to set up and run the code.

 ---